lbnlp/NERRE/general_and_mofs/readme.md

 # General and MOFs tasks

-The code and data in this directory supports the General-JSON and MOF-JSON models presented in the publication.
-Although we cannot share the private API key used to fine-tune the specific models we use, we provide all training and validation data along with scripts for reproducing our work using your own fine tunes.
+The code and data in this directory supports the General and MOF models presented in the publication.
+Although we cannot share the private API key used to fine-tune the specific GPT-3 models we use, we provide all training and validation data along with scripts for reproducing our work using your own fine tunes.
 These scripts can also be used for annotating and executing your own specific text extraction tasks.
 Typically, a fine-tune with the number of training examples we present (on the order of 100-1,000) will cost about $5-$10 with current OpenAI API pricing (dated Jun 23 2023).

 **Note: though we use OpenAI's GPT-3 as the LLM for our NERRE approach in this code, the OpenAI API calls can be replaced in principle with fine-tuning code for any LLM.**

+Alternatively, see [nerre-llama](https://github.com/lbnlp/nerre-llama) for the Llama-2 weights and code.
 ## Annotating examples
 ### Annotation UI
 See `annotation_ui.ipynb`.
 This annotation UI will allow you to annotate abstracts.
 If you already have a model to use for in-the-loop annotation, this UI will allow you to "pre-fill" annotations for increased annotation speed.